ibm-granite/granite-guardian/README.md

 # Granite Guardian

 The Granite Guardian models are a collection of models designed to detect risks in prompts and responses.
-Trained on instruction fine-tuned Granite languages models, these models can help with risk detection along many key dimensions catalogued in the [IBM Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas).
+Trained on instruction fine-tuned Granite languages models, these models can help with risk detection along many key dimensions catalogued in the [IBM AI Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas).
 These models are trained on unique data comprising human annotations from socioeconomically diverse people and synthetic data informed by internal red-teaming.
 They outperform similar models on standard benchmarks.